WHAT IS ELYSIUM?

 It all begins with an extreme adventure of climbing a remote and challenging mountain somewhere in the Andean Mountains.
 Just as James, the protagonist, is about to reach the mountain summit, he falls into an abyss that leaves him in a coma for almost a year.

-After being airlifted by a forestry helicopter and flown back to London, where his body remains for almost a year.
+After being airlifted by a forestry helicopter and flown back to London, his body remained there for almost a year.
 Eventually, he learns it was not him but his body that was rescued.
 Several days later, without understanding what happened, he continues to climb to the summit in an alternate dimension of higher consciousness.

 Fortuitously, he meets two adventurers on the summit ridge who are no longer of this world.
 After that, his surreal life leads him to several new adventures in the subsequent chronicles that include a rich mix of adventure, romance, and fantasy, along with profound discussions of philosophy, spirituality and the afterlife.